The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 One major advantage of flipping homes with a Solo 401(k) Plan is that all gains are tax-deferred until a distribution is taken.
 In the case of a Roth Solo 401(k) Plan, all gains are tax-free.
 Therefore, all gains attributable to the house flipping transaction will flow back to your Solo 401(k) Plan tax-free.

-IRA Financial Group will take care of setting up your entire Solo 401(k) Plan structure.
+IRA Financial will take care of setting up your entire Solo 401(k) Plan structure.
 We can handle the entire process by phone, email, fax, or mail.
 It typically doesn’t take longer than 2-10 days to complete.
 However, the timing largely depends on the existing custodian holding your retirement funds.
 Our 401(k) Plan experts and tax and ERISA professionals are onsite greatly reducing the setup time and cost.

 Did you know a Solo 401(k) plan also allows you invest in alternative assets including cryptocurrency, precious metals, hard money loans, and more!
 Contact us to learn how to get started today!